-The Company is a clinical-stage drug development company with a focus on the treatment of cancer that is conducting clinical trials in the United States with its product candidate, VAL-083, as a potential new treatment for glioblastoma multiforme, the most common and aggressive form of brain cancer.
-The Company has also acquired certain commercial rights to VAL-083 in China where it is approved as a chemotherapy for the treatment of chronic myelogenous leukemia and lung cancer.
+The Company is a clinical stage drug development company with a focus on the treatment of cancer that is conducting clinical trials in the United States and China with our product candidate, VAL-083, as a potential new treatment for glioblastoma multiforme, the most common and aggressive form of brain cancer.
+The Company has acquired certain commercial rights to VAL-083 in China where it is approved as a chemotherapy for the treatment of chronic myelogenous leukemia and lung cancer.
 In order to accelerate the Company's development timelines, the Company leverages existing clinical and commercial data from a wide range of sources.
-The Company may seek marketing partnerships in order to generate future royalty revenue.
+The Company may seek marketing partnerships in order to potentially generate future royalty revenue.

-The address of the Company's administrative offices is Suite 720 - 999 West Broadway, Vancouver, British Columbia, V5Z 1K5 with clinical operations located at 3485 Edison Way, Suite R, Menlo Park, California, 94025.
+The address of the Company's headquarters is Suite 200 - 12707 High Bluff Dr., San Diego, California, 92130, it has an administrative office located at Suite 720 - 999 West Broadway, Vancouver, British Columbia, V5Z 1K5, with clinical operations located at 3485 Edison Way, Suite R, Menlo Park, California, 94025.